About the Treatment

 One videoconference consultation

-Use of operating room for 3.5 hours with general anesthesia
+Use of operating room with anesthesia by sedation

 Transfer for 2 people Airport – Hotel – Airport in compact car with 1 hour of waiting.

 2 nights of accommodation before, and 4 after hospitalization in hotel of chosen category (5*) in single or double room (without meals)

 4 days of compact car available for 8 hours, for local transfers in Puebla and Cholula

 Stay in intensive or intermediate therapy units.